Nat3z/OpenGameInstaller/web/src/pages/docs/guide/installation.md

 > [!INFO]
 > OGI automatically downloads all of these tools necessary on first launch.
 If you are having issues with downloading the tools through the
-> app, we recommend to follow the manual guides below.
+> app, we recommend following the manual guides below.

 ### Installing Git

 If your device does not have Git pre-installed (ex.
 Windows) and OGI failed to automatically download it, you must download it through [git-scm.com](https://git-scm.com/).
-Afterwards, a restsrt of your computer is required.
+Afterwards, a restart of your computer is required.

 ### Installing Bun